 1. Utah – The Home of ‘Mighty Five.’

 The state of Utah can be found in the Mountain West area of the Western U.S.A.

 Utah is surrounded by the famous names of Colorado, Wyoming, Idaho, Arizona, and Nevada.
 It reaches a corner of New Mexico in the southeast direction as well.

-The “Mighty Five” in Southern Utah refers to the five most incredible national parks of the state and the whole world.
+The “Mighty Five” in Southern Utah refers to the five most incredible national parks of the state as well as the entire world.

 The five of the most known and visited national parks in Utah are:

 The Arches National Park is situated in the southeastern region of Utah.

 The Arches National Park has an important objective of conserving and protecting various unique and amazing geological formations and structures like arches, spires, rocks, and more.

 Located in southwestern Utah, the Bryce Canyon National Park is famous for the Bryce Canyon, from which it gets its name.
 Funnily enough, the Bryce Canyon is not a canyon but a series of vast amphitheaters.

 The Bryce Canyon National Park is also notable for its hoodoos made of weathering and corrosion.